catalyst-cloud/catalystcloud-docs/source/backups/creating-backup.rst

     $ export volumeID='81599985-XXXX-XXXX-XXXX-XXXXXXXXXXee'

 Once we have the volume that we want to back up we can construct our backup command.
-The syntax for creating a backup using the openstack CLI is:
+The syntax for creating a backup using the OpenStack CLI is:

 .. code-block:: bash